Efficient color code decoders in $d\geq 2$ dimensions from toric code decoders: Discussion

 \subsection{Acknowledgements}

-We thank Tomas Jochym-O'Connor for his comments on the draft of our work.
-AK acknowledges funding provided by the Simons Foundation through the ``It from Qubit'' Collaboration.
+We thank T. Jochym-O'Connor for his comments on the draft of our work.
+A.K. acknowledges funding provided by the Simons Foundation through the ``It from Qubit'' Collaboration.
 Research at Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Research and Innovation.